Definitions that matter

 How to communicate clearly

-Use UTC in tooling, APIs, and incident timelines.
-For humans, present UTC alongside their local time.
-The TimeyKit Timezone tool makes this trivial: set city A to UTC and city B to the target region, then screenshot the overlap row.
-For permanent displays such as operations centers or pubs, pin UTC as a row in the World Clock wallboard so everyone can visually compare.
+Keep tooling, APIs, and incident docs in UTC.
+When speaking to humans, show UTC plus their local time.
+The TimeyKit Timezone tool makes it painless: set one row to UTC and the other to the target city, screenshot the overlap, and paste it into the invite.
+For shared displays (ops centers, pubs), pin UTC in the World Clock wallboard so everyone can compare without mental math.

-If you must mention GMT because of contract language or a broadcaster request, include the exact date and note whether the UK is on BST (UTC+01:00).
+If contracts or broadcasters require GMT wording, include the date and note whether the UK is on BST.
 Example: “Doors open 17:00 GMT (18:00 London during BST).”

 Operational checklist

-- Store timestamps in UTC, even if the interface shows GMT/BST wording.
+- Store timestamps in UTC even if the UI mentions GMT/BST.

-- Write the weekday plus date on every schedule change notice.
+- Include weekday + date on every schedule notice so ambiguity dies immediately.

-- Link to the World Clock view that includes UTC, London, and your home base so stakeholders can confirm at a glance.
+- Link to a World Clock view with UTC, London, and your home base so stakeholders can double-check in one glance.

 FAQ